jdcloudcom/en/documentation/Middleware/Message-Queue/SDK-Rerference/Java-SDK/Produce-Standard-Message.md

     public static void main(String[] args) throws Exception {
         // Create Common Message  producer
-        UserCredential userCredential = new UserCredential(ACCESS_KEY, SECRET_KEY);
+        // If you log in by role, you can simply put the obtained ST Stoken as UserCredential parameter UserCredential userCredential = new UserCredential(ACCESS_KEY, SECRET_KEY);
         ProducerConfig producerConfig = ProducerConfig.builder()
                 .metaServerAddress(META_SERVER_ADDRESS)